 The bond is required by the Federal Motor Carrier Safety Administration.
 Both freight brokers and freight forwarders are required to provide the BMC-84 surety bond.
-(See our blog post about the difference between freight brokers and freight forwarders.)

 The bond is in place to protect the public—it is not insurance.
 If a claim is filed on the bond, you will be expected to address the claim.
 If the surety company has to pay on the bond, it will seek reimbursement from the bond holder.